Catering Sales Manager Salary

 Popular Skills for Catering Sales Manager

-Catering Sales Managers report using a diverse set of skills on the job.
-Most notably, skills in Contract Negotiation, Delphi, Event Planning, and Sales Management are correlated to pay that is above average, with boosts between 3 percent and 10 percent.
-Most people who know Event Planning also know Event Management.
+Survey results suggest that Catering Sales Managers put a wide range of professional skills to use.
+Most notably, skills in Contract Negotiation, Delphi, Event Planning, and Sales are correlated to pay that is above average, with boosts between 3 percent and 11 percent.
+Most people experienced in Event Planning also know Event Management.

 Pay by Experience Level for Catering Sales Manager